Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting

 \subsection{Comparing the Variance of Different Vector Field Models}

+We begin with providing intuitions for understanding our proposed probability path model.
+We expect that our model improves upon the other considered models, as it takes advantage of the inherent continuity and correlation in the spatio-temporal data.
+Intuitively, for time series samples whose underlying dynamics are continuous and obey a physical law, a Gaussian sample is typically further from the time series samples, so the distance between a Gaussian sample and a time series sample should generally be larger than the distance between consecutive time series samples (which can be highly correlated).
+Therefore, using a probability path that connects consecutive time series samples could lead to faster convergence and more stable training, when compared to using a path that simply connects a time series sample to a Gaussian sample, since the resulting flow model in the former case can better capture the true system dynamics with less effort.

-We show that under reasonable assumptions, the variance of the vector field corresponding to our proposed probability path model is lower than the variance of the vector field corresponding to the other choices of probability paths.
-Here the variance is taken with respect to the randomness in the samples $z^\tau$ and the Gaussian samples drawn during gradient descent updates.
-To simplify our analysis and to facilitate discussion, we only compare our probability path model to the model generated by the optimal transport VF of \cite{lipman2022flow}, setting $\epsilon_{min} := 0$ (rectified flow) without loss of generality.
+Moreover, if the consecutive samples are sufficiently correlated, then the variance of the VF corresponding to our proposed probability path model can be lower than the variance of the VF corresponding to the other choices of probability paths.
+Precise statements capturing this are the contents of Theorem \ref{thm_variance}, which focuses on comparison between our proposed model and the optimal transport VF model of \citep{lipman2022flow}.